 A living document

 Lengthy waste management plans should be updated at least once a year.
 If nothing else, you can put in the latest numbers of waste produced and revised forecasts for waste going forward.
 If you have a large contact list, it probably needs to be updated.

 Modern offices keep documents electronically.
-It should be locked down so only selected people can edit it, but everyone in the organization should be able to read it.
-You probably want to print a few hard copies - one for the emergency response/ safety people at your facility, one for senior management, and one for the waste manager.
+The plan should be locked down so only selected people can edit it, but everyone in the organization should be able to read it.
+You probably want to print a few hard copies - one for the emergency response and safety people at your facility, one for senior management, and one for the waste manager.
 Also, if you have a policy of openness with the public, you may wish to have a few hard copies available for when people request it.